Alejogb1/job-board/blog-data/why-does-rendering-the-airflow-variable-prevexecutiondatesuccess-result-in-an-attributeerror.md

 id: "why-does-rendering-the-airflow-variable-prevexecutiondatesuccess-result-in-an-attributeerror"
 ---

-, let's tackle this `prev_execution_date_success` issue with Airflow.
+, `prev_execution_date_success` issue with Airflow.
 It's a classic gotcha, and I recall debugging this exact problem on a rather hectic weekend many moons ago during a system migration.
 It's not as straightforward as it might seem initially, and the error message can be misleading if you don’t know what's happening under the hood.
 The core issue stems from how Jinja templating and Airflow's execution context interact.

 The `prev_execution_date_success` variable, or any variable using the `execution_date` context in a similar manner, isn't always available when a task is being rendered.
 Specifically, it’s most likely causing an `AttributeError` during the _parsing_ or _rendering_ phase of the DAG, _before_ the task actually gets to the execution phase where that attribute could exist.